mozilla/firefox-browser-architecture/experiments/2018-05-23-rust-on-android-JNA.md

 This looks for a library called `greetings.so` inside the jniLibs directory and picks the correct one for the current architecture.

 Open `res/layout/activity-greetings.xml`.
-In the `Component Tree` panel, highlight the `TextField` and open the `Properties` panel.
-Change the `ID` in the `Properties` panel to `greetingField`.
+In the `Component Tree` panel, highlight the `TextView` and open the `Attributes` panel.
+Change the `ID` in the `Attributes` panel to `greetingField`.
 This is how we are going to refer to it from our Activity.

 ![Amend activity xml](assets/2017-09-21-rust-on-android/activity-greetings.png)

-Reopen `GreetingsActivity.java` and amend the `onCreate` method to call our greetings function and set the text on the `greetingField` `TextField` to the response value.
+Reopen `GreetingsActivity.java` and amend the `onCreate` method to call our greetings function and set the text on the `greetingField` `TextView` to the response value.

 ```java
     @Override